this little young, loyal and funny dog hopes that someone here in WA falls for him.

 His elbow fracture has healed and he runs around but he should not be exposed all the time to intense activity (e.g. running) as he will always be limping a bit. it is not bothering him nor is it very prevalent.

-JULIAN was adopted but his owner will go through some difficult times based on a surgery followed by a long recovery and thought it would be fair to Julian to find him another home.
+JULIAN was adopted but his owner will go through some difficult times based on a surgery followed by a long recovery and thought it would be fair to Julian to find him another home eventually.

-Until then Julian will enjoy the company of 3 dogs and 3 cats in the home of the Founder of ADR.org on Orcas Island.
+Julian enjoys the company of 3 dogs and 3 cats in the home of the Founder of ADR.org on Orcas Island.

 JULIAN is anxious to meet you.